ska-sa/katsdpmodels/doc/user/formats.rst

     covered by any of the ranges.
 That is, if this is ``False``, no auto-correlations will be masked for RFI.
-If this is ``True``, auto-correlations are considered to be very short (zero-length) baselines and treated like any other baseline.
+If this is ``True``, auto-correlations are considered to be very short (zero-length) baselines and treated like any other baselines.

 Datasets
 ^^^^^^^^